ANUBHAVDIXIT2004/Collaborative-Repository-Platform/README.md

 **AI Tools (Google Gemini)**
 - Auto-generate commit messages from file changes
-- AI code review for any file in a repository
 - Auto-generate a `README.md` for any repository based on its files
 - **RepoChat** — AI assistant that answers questions about any repository's codebase using Google Gemini.
 Ask "how does auth work?" and get answers grounded in the actual files.